4. Reading Data and Data Types

 To read data into R, we are going to need the function read_csv() and need to learn about file paths.

-In order for R to read in the file, we need to tell R where the file is.
-We can do that with an absolute or a local path.
-An absolute path is the exact location of the file on your computer.
 For me, when I downloaded this file it went to my downloads folder - a path that looks something like this: /Users/patrickspauster/Downloads/For_Hire_Vehicles__FHV__-_Active.csv.
-You can look up the path to a file by navigating to the file in finder or windows explorer and right clicking to “Get Info”.
+You can look up the path to a file by navigating to the file in Finder or Windows Explorer and right clicking to “Get Info”.
 I could read it in by using read_csv("/Users/patrickspauster/Downloads/For_Hire_Vehicles__FHV__-_Active.csv").

 But, not everyone who views my work or wants to run my code will have the same file structure on their computer.
-If i sent this code to someone and they tried to run it, they would get an error.
+If I sent this code to someone and they tried to run it, they would get an error.
 That’s where the R project and a local path comes in handy.

 Now, save a copy of For_Hire_Vehicles__FHV__-_Active.csv to your project folder.
 When you do, you should see it appear in the file explorer in the bottom right of your R Studio window.
 Now we can access the .csv using a local path.
 Because we have the R project open, R will start looking in the project folder.
 Now we can run read_csv on our file without having to look up the path.

-(remember to load the tidyverse first!
+(Remember to load the tidyverse first!
 If you get an error like “the function function_name can’t be found”, you probably forgot to load the proper package with library()!)

 library(tidyverse)